scardetto/physique/README.md

 Physique was designed to minimize the amount of ceremony in defining a build process.
 It uses a set of practical conventions that when followed, eliminate most of the configuration required to set up your builds.

-Out of the box, Physique expects your repo to looks something like this:
+Out of the box, Physique expects your repo to look something like this:

     ├─ build                              # Compiled files
     │  └─ packages                        # Compiled packages will be built here.